 Contact a New York Disability Discrimination Lawyer Today

 If you suspect your medical condition may keep you from getting a particular job, it is critically important that you document your treatment.
 Medical records often serve as crucial evidence in disability discrimination cases.
 You should also be mindful of the need to work with a skilled New York employment law attorney who is experienced when it comes to fighting and winning discrimination lawsuits.
-Contact the offices of White, Nisar & Hilferty, LLP, at 646.760.6493 today if you have been the victim of any kind of work-related discrimination and need legal advice on what steps to take next.
+Contact the offices of Mahir S. Nisar, Attorney at Law, at 646.760.6493 today if you have been the victim of any kind of work-related discrimination and need legal advice on what steps to take next.